j4321/tkFileBrowser/README.rst

 ---------

 - tkFileBrowser 1.1.3
-    * Correct bug: grey/white color alternance not respected after sorting
+    * Correct bug: grey/white color alternance not always respected
     * Add __main__.py with an example
     * Add recent files shortcut
     * Make the text of the validate and cancel buttons customizable
+    * Add possibility to disable new folder creation

 - tkFileBrowser 1.1.2
     * Add tooltips to display the full path of the shortcut if the mouse stays